Skip to main content

 Log deduplication

-Three reasons are deduplicated in the log: on cooldown, on cutoff cooldown, and on upgrade cooldown.
+Six reasons are deduplicated in the log: on cooldown, on cutoff cooldown, on upgrade cooldown, in hot retry window, and the two tag filter skip reasons.
 Each (instance, item, reason) triple writes at most one search_log row per 24 hours.
 The engine still evaluates every candidate every cycle; only the log write is suppressed.
-This keeps the logs scannable when hundreds of items share the same cooldown.
+This keeps the logs scannable when hundreds of items share the same cooldown, the same hot-retry interval throttle, or the same tag-filter outcome.

 The other reasons in the table above write a row every cycle they apply.